 Here are the best Ethernet cables for gaming.

 Most Ethernet cables are built to last.
-Each cat generation improves upon the successful formula and increases these cables’ life-span alongside the top speeds they can deliver.
-Cat 7 cables are just one step behind the latest available cable technology, but it should still be more than enough for gaming and home/office usage.
+Each cat generation improves upon the successful formula and increases these cables’ lifespan alongside the top speeds they can deliver.
+Cat 7 cables are just one step behind the latest available cable technology, but they should still be more than enough for gaming and home/office usage.

 Vandesail’s Cat 7 Ethernet cable features a shielded twisted pair, which increases its durability by a nice margin.
 The cable’s flat design allows users to get creative with managing their cables and enables under-the-rug setups.
 This cable supports up to 10 gigabits-per-second (Gbps) of download and upload speeds with transmission speeds of 600MHz.
 The clipping in the cable ends is an industry standard now, and they make sure the cable doesn’t get pulled off by error.

 You can choose from cable lengths ranging from three feet to 82 feet, meaning there’s a version for every setup type.
 If you’re sitting close to your modem, a 6.5-foot cable should be more than enough, but you should measure to count in all the obstacles that might increase the length you need.

-A vast majority of the gamers still don’t have access to the type of internet that would require above-Cat 6 grade cables.
+A vast majority of gamers still don’t have access to the type of internet that would require above-Cat 6-grade cables.
 Though the technology reached those speeds and frequencies, it’s still not commercially available in many parts of the world, and the performance differences at those super high speeds would almost be unnoticeable.
-An above-Cat 6 grade cable will still future-proof your setup with its life expectancy of nearly 15 years, but choosing saving a couple of bucks right now can also be tempting.
+An above-Cat 6-grade cable will still future-proof your setup with its life expectancy of nearly 15 years, but choosing to save a couple of bucks right now can also be tempting.